peachpear/dotenv/README.md

-# dotenv
+# phpdotenv
-dotenv is a environment config classs
+phpdotenv is a php environment config classs